IIHF European Cup of Nations

 The IIHF European Cup of Nations features several European teams, divided in groups and playing in the international breaks.

 History

 The European Cup of Nations was created to feature more international games during the three international breaks per year.
 Teams will compete in groups and will play their games in different venues.
+In the 2026–27 edition, a women's tournament was added.